Herman Boerhaave: Legacy

 His reputation so increased the fame of the University of Leiden, especially as a school of medicine, that it became popular with visitors from every part of Europe.
 All the princes of Europe sent him pupils, who found in this skilful professor not only an indefatigable teacher, but an affectionate guardian.
-When Peter the Great went to Holland in 1716 (he was in Holland before in 1697 to instruct himself in maritime affairs), he also took lessons from Boerhaave.
+When Peter the Great went to Holland in 1716 (he had been in Holland before in 1697 to instruct himself in maritime affairs), he also took lessons from Boerhaave.
 Voltaire travelled to see him, as did Carl Linnaeus, who became a close friend and named the genus Boerhavia for him.
-His reputation was not confined to Europe; a Chinese mandarin sent him a letter addressed to "the illustrious Boerhaave, physician in Europe," and it reached him in due course.
+In one probably apocryphal story to show the reach of Boerhaave's fame, a man from China sent him a letter addressed only "to Mr. Boerhaave, physician in Europe," and it reached him in due course.

 The operating theatre of the University of Leiden in which he once worked as an anatomist is now at the centre of a museum named after him; the Boerhaave Museum.
 Asteroid 8175 Boerhaave is named after Boerhaave.
 From 1955 to 1961 Boerhaave's image was printed on Dutch 20-guilder banknotes.
 The Leiden University Medical Centre organises medical trainings called Boerhaave-courses.

 He had a prodigious influence on the development of medicine and chemistry in Scotland.
 British medical schools credit Boerhaave for developing the system of medical education upon which their current institutions are based.
 Every founding member of the Edinburgh Medical School had studied at Leyden and attended Boerhaave's lectures on chemistry including John Rutherford and Francis Home.
 Boerhaave's Elementa Chemiae (1732) is recognised as the first text on chemistry.

 Boerhaave first described Boerhaave syndrome, which involves tearing of the oesophagus, usually a consequence of vigorous vomiting.
 Notoriously, in 1724 he described the case of Baron Jan van Wassenaer, a Dutch admiral who died of this condition following a gluttonous feast and subsequent regurgitation.
 The condition was uniformly fatal prior to modern surgical techniques allowing repair of the oesophagus.

 Boerhaave was critical of his Dutch contemporary Baruch Spinoza, attacking him in his 1688 dissertation.
 At the same time, he admired Isaac Newton and was a devout Christian who often wrote about God in his works.
 A collection of his religious thoughts on medicine, translated from Latin to English, has been compiled by the Sir Thomas Browne Instituut Leiden under the name Boerhaave's Orations (meaning "Boerhaave's Prayers").
-Among other things, he considered nature as God's Creation and he used to say that the poor were his best patients because God was their paymaster.
+Among other things, he considered nature as God's Creation, and he used to say that the poor were his best patients because God was their paymaster.